tomjoht/tomjoht.github.io/_posts/2019/3/2019-03-26-masters-in-technical-writing-program-mercer.md

 <h3>Thanks for chatting with me about the master's in technical writing program at Mercer.
 At a high-level, what's the program all about?</h3>

-Thanks for the opportunity to tell you about our online [Master of Science in Technical Communication Management (MSTCM) program](https://engineering.mercer.edu/ms-tcm).
+Thanks for the opportunity to tell you about our online <a rel="nofollow" href="https://engineering.mercer.edu/ms-tcm">Master of Science in Technical Communication Management (MSTCM) program</a>.
 We're very proud of it because we focus on professional context, and our faculty have current, real-world experience.
 Our position in the School of Engineering also gives us a technical connection that sets us apart from the crowd.

 Our technical communication program can be completed in two years, and it has been recognized as "one of the most affordable and effective" in the country, and our students speak highly about their experience.